lazopm/old-portfolio/README.md

-# Applid.com Portfolio
+# Old Portfolio
-A very simple google app engine portfolio.
+My old portfolio from 2015.
+A Google App Engine application written in Python.
-There is a little control panel where you can manage your projects.
+There is a little control panel to manage projects.
-Projects are stored in the datastore, you can host this using the free quotas.
+Projects are stored on Google Datastore.